OctaEDLP00/cli-builder-core/README.md

 # CLI Builder API

-A powerful TypeScript library for building modern CLI installers and generators, similar to those used by popular frameworks like Next.js, Vite, and Astro.
+A powerful TypeScript library for building modern CLI installers and generators, similar to those used by popular frameworks like Next.js, Vite, or Astro.

 ## Features